-What happens when a literature buff and aspiring writer digs deep into the extraordinary music and mysteries woven by a bonafide lyrical genius?
-This.
+What happens when a history, literature, and curiosity buff digs deep into the extraordinary musical mysteries sung by a songwriting genius?

 - Reading the Mississippi . . .
 Following Mark Twain down the Mississippi River in search of Josh Ritter . . . and a Dr. Seuss mash-up.

 - Bob Dylan at the Pines Theater . . .
 Just Dylan, no Josh.
 The Girl goes to a special concert and pens a love letter to a hero.